PlutoZhang/Zowe-docs/topics/prezosmf.md

       **Note**: Microsoft Internet Explorer is not yet supported at any version.

-4.After configuring z/OSMF, verify the following items to ensure z/OSMF is ready for Giza.
+4.After configuring z/OSMF, verify the following items to ensure z/OSMF is ready for Project Giza.

    Check that the z/OSMF server and angel processes are running.
 From SDSF on z/OS, use the `DA` command or issue the following command on the command input line: